Airmime/minstyle.io-Website/website/versioned_docs/version-1.1.0/installation.md

 minstyle.io is a simple and light open source CSS framework.
 It integrates a set of pre-designed HTML elements, allowing the rapid and simple development of interfaces for all devices.

-minstyle.io also includes support for **dark theme**, initially set on your OS.
-A [script](https://www.npmjs.com/package/dark-mode-switcher) also allows you to manually change from one theme to another in a fraction of a second (try it, by clicking on the icon at the bottom right).
+**minstyle.io also includes support for dark theme**, initially set on your OS.
+A [script](https://www.npmjs.com/package/dark-mode-switcher) allows you to manually change from one theme to another in a fraction of a second (try it, by clicking on the icon at the bottom right).
 The working principle is detailed on the [dedicated page](dark.md).

 >minstyle.io is entirely designed in CSS (SCSS), no javascript library is developed or required, except for switch in [dark theme](dark.md).